rwev/rwev.gitlab.io/content/pages/about.md

 There are some standards on plan to follow with the content of this site.

 ### Current and Prospective
 There is obviously a lot one has already experienced by the time he gets to the point to start writing about it and sharing it on the inter-webs.
 Although there is lots I would like to add regarding past experiences, I will not do so on this site.
-All post will be current experiences,  or in the case of notes and reference materials, things that provide ongoing tangible value in my life.
+All post will be current experiences, or in the case of notes and reference materials, things that provide ongoing tangible value-add or are of on going interest.

 The past is the past, and this site didn't exist in the past; therefore retrospective content won't exist on this site.
+I will not add any former works or writings to this site "for the record."
+This project is foremost a personal one, not to prove anything to anyone else.

 ### Informal, Uncensored, Grammatically Questionable, and sans Citations
 This site will be a thought repository - _not_ a scientific journal, formal debate stage, or politically correct publication.
 I plan to move fast, and add content insofar as it satisfies my desire to put the thoughts onto paper.
 This does not involve grammatical knit-picking or appeals to authority via citations.
 Think colloquial.

 ### Personal
 Content will be the culmination of personal thoughts, both deep and shallow, and everything in between, and all brought together into a consistent weave.
-It may seem scattered and distracted, but at the end of the day, it's for my own sanity and quest to freedom from cognitive dissonance.
-This is not work, this is joy.
+It may seem scattered and distracted, but at the end of the day, it's for my own fulfillment and quest to freedom from cognitive dissonance.

+This is not work, this is leisure activity.
 As soon as I'm no longer intrigued by an idea or topic, I'll move on.
 I want this project to last, and thus it must be sustainable, and forcing myself to do something I'm not motivated by in my spare time is _not_ sustainable.
 Expect half-baked work.

+### Original and Additive
+I will make an effort _not_ to duplicate knowledge or repeat or refactor the works or words of others.
+Duplication and reproduction is not only unproductive, but also contradicts principles of open work and knowledge.
+If the works of another have been particularly interesting or impactful to me and I wish to further explore and discuss, I will _build upon_ them, as an expansion, not rebuild them.